nais/doc/tenants/nav/security/auth/idporten.md

 [ID-porten](https://docs.digdir.no/docs/idporten/) is a common log-in system used for logging into Norwegian public e-services for citizens.

-NAIS provides a _sidecar_[^1] that integrates with ID-porten, so that you can easily and securely log in and authenticate citizen end-users.
+NAIS provides a _sidecar_ that integrates with ID-porten, so that you can easily and securely log in and authenticate citizen end-users.

 !!! warning "Availability"
     The sidecar is only available in the [Google Cloud Platform](../../reference/environments.md#google-cloud-platform-gcp) clusters.